 A graduate of St. John's University in Collegeville, Minnesota, Eichten began his career at Minnesota Public Radio as a student announcer at KSJR (Minnesota Public Radio's first station).
 Among the honors Eichten has received during his career is the Corporation for Public Broadcasting award for best local news program.
 He also assisted in the development of two Peabody award-winning documentaries.
 In 2007, he was inducted into the Pavek Museum of Broadcasting's Hall of Fame.
 Eichten has also been awarded the prestigious 2011 Graven Award by the Premack Public Affairs Journalism Awards Board for his contribution to excellence in the journalism profession.

-September 25, 1991 - An interview with Susan Broadhead about the Loft Literary Center and writing communities in the Twin Cities.
+September 25, 1991 - An interview with Susan Broadhead, director of the Loft Literary Center, about the organization’s activities and on writing communities in the Twin Cities.

 September 20, 1991 - MPR’s Gary Eichten interviews Nora Hengebol, reigning potato peeling champion at Barnsville’s Potato Days Festival.
 Hengebol details her spud technique.